-Form 20-F

-(Mark One)

-REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR 12(g) OF THE SECURITIES EXCHANGE 0 ACT OF 1934 or or

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 х For the fiscal year ended December 31, 2018.

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF n 1934 to or to

-For the transition period from

-SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT n OF 1934

-Date of event requiring this shell company report .....

-For the transition period from

-Commission file number: 001-36396

-Leju Holdings Limited

-(Exact name of Registrant as specified in its charter)

-N/A

-(Translation of Registrant's name into English)

-Cayman Islands

-(Jurisdiction of incorporation or organization)

-15/F Floor, Shoudong International Plaza, No. 5 Building, Guangqu Home Dongcheng District, Beijing 100022

-The People's Republic of China

-(Address of principal executive offices)

-Li-Lan Cheng, Chief Financial Officer Leju Holdings Limited 15/F Floor, Shoudong International Plaza, No. 5 Building, Guangqu Home Dongcheng District, Beijing 100022 People's Republic of China Telephone: +86 10 5895 1180 Facsimile: +86 10 8722 4920

-(Name, Telephone, Email and/or Facsimile number and Address of Company Contact Person)

-Securities registered or to be registered pursuant to Section 12(b) of the Act:
+Form 20-F (Mark One) ☐ REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR 12(g) OF THE SECURITIES EXCHANGE ACT OF 1934 or ☒ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2018. or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to For the transition period from to or ☐ SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE AC OF 1934 Date of event requiring this shell company report For the transition period from to Commission file number: 001-36396 Lain Haldings Limited Leju Holdings Limited (Exact name of Registrant as specified in its charter) N/A (Translation of Registrant's name into English) Cayman Islands (Jurisdiction of incorporation or organization) 15/F Floor, Shoudong International Plaza, No. 5 Building, Guangqu Home Dongcheng District, Beijing 100022 The People's Republic of China (Address of principal executive offices) Li-Lan Cheng, Chief Financial Officer Leju Holdings Limited 15/F Floor, Shoudong International Plaza, No. 5 Building, Guangqu Home Dongcheng District, Beijing 100022 People's Republic of China Telephone: +86 10 5895 1180 Facsimile: +86 10 8722 4920 (Name, Telephone, Email and/or Facsimile number and Address of Company Contact Person) Securities registered or to be registered pursuant to Section 12(b) of the Act:

+TT: 4 C 1 1

-Title of each class American Depositary Shares, each representing one ordinary share, par value \$0.001 per share Ordinary shares, par value \$0.001 per share\
+Title of each class

+American Depositary Shares, each representing one ordinary share, par value \$0.001 per share

+Ordinary shares, par value \$0.001 per share